St Anne's on the Sea Land and Building Company: William John Porritt and the progress of the company

 Working with his father Joseph in the firm of Joseph Porritt and Sons he built Sunnybank Mill in Helmshore in 1866 and bought Higher Mill in the same town in 1880.
-He was present at the laying of the foundation stone of St Anne's and soon after joined the board of the Land and Building Company, being the chairman from 1881 -1896.
+He was present at the laying of the foundation stone of St Anne's and soon after joined the board of the Land and Building Company, being the chairman from 1881 to 1896.
 The success of the scheme to develop St Anne's on the Sea wasn't guaranteed.
 In the 1880s and 1890s, it was struggling financially and various factors such as the opening of the pier and, most significantly, the continued investment of William Porritt ensured its success.
 He is particularly well known for the 'Porritt Houses' that were built north of the pier.